devinekask/development-expert-f19/week01-arduino/README.md

 ## Arduino Basic Tutorials

 Go through the following tutorials from the Arduino website to get yourself familiar with common components.
-Do not copy / paste the code without reading what the code does step by step.
+Do not copy / paste the code without reading and understanding what the code does step by step.

 1. [Reading a button value](https://www.arduino.cc/en/Tutorial/DigitalReadSerial)
 2. [Turn an LED on / off using a button](https://www.arduino.cc/en/Tutorial/Button)